List of mayors of Bethlehem, Pennsylvania: Borough of West Bethlehem Chief Burgess

+Borough of Northampton Heights Chief Burgess

+Northampton Heights was incorporated on February 20, 1901 and at its peak consisted of 280 houses with a population of 1,000.
+The borough was adamantly against joining a unified Bethlehem, remaining an independent municipality until March 2, 1920, nearly 3 years after the city of Bethlehem was incorporated.
+In 1918 the borough attempted to be annexed by Hellertown, Pennsylvania in order for the new combined municipalities to become a city, however, Bethlehem annexed land between Northampton Heights and Hellertown to prevent this.
+After being incorporated the neighborhood remained a distinct community until the 60's consisting of a mix of Windish, Hungarian, Russian, Ukrainian, and Pennsylvania Dutch.
+In 1963 Bethlehem Steel purchased the entire neighborhood and razed it to make an oxygen furnace.
+Like the other boroughs, Northampton Heights also used the Chief Burgess system.

+Borough of Bethlehem Mayors

+The Borough of Bethlehem replaced their Chief Burgess with a more traditional mayoral government in 1886.

+Borough of South Bethlehem Mayors

+In 1913 the Borough of South Bethlehem was incorporated as the City of South Bethlehem in an effort to stave off merger with the rest of Bethlehem.
+With the new municipal government the Chief Burgess was done away with and replaced with a mayoral government.
+However, the Supreme Court of Pennsylvania determined that the incorporation was unconstitutional and in 1915 the borough of South Bethlehem, and the Chief Burgess, was restored.

 Term limits

 In October 1973, just before the 15th mayoral election as the city was about to elect its 6th mayor, the council voted in favor of an ordinance limiting Bethlehem mayors to two full four-year terms (in addition to a partial term as an interim mayor if applicable).
 The ordinance was never submitted to, or challenged by, the voters.
 At the time, Bethlehem was the only city in Pennsylvania outside of Philadelphia that had term limits for mayor.
 This ordinance was ruled illegal by the Northampton County Court shortly after and mayor Paul Marcincin, who had voted in favor of the ordinance in 1973 when he was on the city council, used the court ruling to run for a third term in 1985.
 However, the city council challenged the legality of his third term and the case was brought before the Pennsylvania Supreme Court which, in 1987, struck down the Northampton County Court ruling and restored the 1973 ordinance.
 Marcincin would step down resulting in the first interim mayor in Bethlehem's history, as well as solidifying the two term limit for mayors.